zostera/django-bootstrap4/docs/templatetags.rst

 .. note::

- All the following examples it is understood that you have already loaded the ``bootstrap4`` template tag library, placing the code below in the beginning that each template that ``bootstrap4`` template tag library will be used.
-Read the :doc:`installation` and :doc:`quickstart` sections on how to accomplish this.
+ In each of the following examples it is understood that you have already loaded the ``bootstrap4`` template tag library, placing the code below at the beginning of each template in which the ``bootstrap4`` template tag library will be used.
+Read the :doc:`installation` and :doc:`quickstart` sections to understand how to accomplish this.